HDFS Graduate Admissions

 HDFS and Child Life Application Deadline: January 5th

-- A strong background in the behavioral and/or social sciences and at least one undergraduate statistics class, or research methods class.
+- A background in the behavioral and/or social sciences and at least one undergraduate statistics class or research methods class.

-- Three letters of recommendation that document superior academic competence and work ethic.
+- Three letters of recommendation that document academic competence and work ethic.

-- Background and professional goals that are consistent with program strengths and priorities.
+- Background and professional goals that are consistent with program strengths.

 MFT Application Deadline: December 15th